-Giovanni is the author of numerous children books and poetry collections, including Chasing Utopia: A Hybrid (William Morrow, 2013), Bicycles: Love Poems (William Morrow, 2009); and Acolytes (HarperCollins, 2007), among others.
+Giovanni is the author of eleven illustrated children books, in addition to her poetry collections.
+Her books include A Library (Versify, 2022); A Good Cry: What We Learn From Tears and Laughter (William Morrow, 2017); Chasing Utopia: A Hybrid (William Morrow, 2013); Bicycles: Love Poems (William Morrow, 2009); and Acolytes (HarperCollins, 2007), among others.
 A lung cancer survivor, Giovanni also contributed an introduction to the anthology Breaking the Silence: Inspirational Stories of Black Cancer Survivors (Hilton Publishing, 2005).

-Her honors include a fellowship from the National Endowment for the Arts in 1970, the Reverend Martin Luther King Jr. Award for Dedication and Commitment to Service in 2009, three NAACP Image Awards for Literature in 1998, the Langston Hughes award for Distinguished Contributions to Arts and Letters in 1996, as well as more than twenty honorary degrees from national colleges and universities.
+Giovanni’s honors include the Reverend Martin Luther King Jr. Award for Dedication and Commitment to Service in 2009, seven NAACP Image Awards for Literature, the Langston Hughes award for Distinguished Contributions to Arts and Letters in 1996, a fellowship from the National Endowment for the Arts in 1970, as well as thirty honorary degrees from national colleges and universities.
 She has been given keys to more than a dozen cities, including New York, Los Angeles, Dallas, Miami, and New Orleans.

 Several magazines have named Giovanni Woman of the Year, including Essence, Mademoiselle, Ebony, and Ladies Home Journal.
 She was the first recipient of the Rosa Parks Woman of Courage Award.
 She has served as poetry judge for the National Book Awards and was a finalist for a Grammy Award in the category of Spoken Word.

 In 1969, Giovanni accepted a teaching position at Rutgers University.
 From 1987 to 2022, Giovanni taught at Virginia Tech.
 In 1999, she was named a University Distinguished Professor.